dotnet-websharper/core/docs/ECMA-262.md

 use this extension to compile Standard ECMA-262 compliant code directly from F#.

-This extension fully implements the 5th edition of the @Ecma{}.
+This extension implements the full 5th edition of the ECMA standard.

 The ECMA code is available in the `IntelliFactory.WebSharper.EcmaScript` namespace.
 The implementation